Outliers: The Story of Success by Malcolm Gladwell

 Main Takeaways & Insights

-• Hidden Advantages: Successful people often benefit from invisible privileges—like being born in the right year (as with Bill Gates) or growing up in a culture that values persistence.
+• Hidden Advantages Successful people often benefit from invisible privileges—like being born in the right year or growing up in a culture that values persistence.

 Key Quotes